SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Keyword to declare a class is done by the keyword <code>class</code> in pretty much all programming languages which have it.

+A singleton (AKA the singleton pattern) is a class that can only have a single instance of that class.
+It is useful when you don't need multiple instances of a thing (the null object, a logger), or to coordinate states.

 reference to the current object/construct self|Ruby|Rust